 There are no methods for assessing pavement underneath parked cars.

-Our primary focus is on evaluating pavement conditions for our customers and partners.
+Our primary focus is on evaluating pavement conditions for our clients.

-We currently do not calculate road widths.
+We currently do not calculate road width, but it can be done manually using one of the tools on our platform.
 When estimating for maintenance and paving, we understand the importance of highly accurate width measurements.